TWISTproject/electrum-twist-server/HOWTO.md

     disablewallet=1

-If you have an existing installation of stratisd and have not previously set txindex=1 you need to reindex the blockchain by running
+If you have an existing installation of twistd and have not previously set txindex=1 you need to reindex the blockchain by running

-    $ stratisd -reindex
+    $ twistd -reindex

-If you already have a freshly indexed copy of the blockchain with txindex start `stratisd`:
+If you already have a freshly indexed copy of the blockchain with txindex start `twistd`:

-    $ stratisd
+    $ twistd

-Allow some time to pass, so `stratisd` connects to the network and starts downloading blocks.
+Allow some time to pass, so `twistd` connects to the network and starts downloading blocks.
 You can check its progress by running:

-    $ stratisd getinfo
+    $ twistd getinfo

-Before starting the Electrum server your stratisd should have processed all blocks and caught up to the current height of the network (not just the headers).
+Before starting the Electrum server your twistd should have processed all blocks and caught up to the current height of the network (not just the headers).
-You should also set up your system to automatically start stratisd at boot time, running as the 'stratis' user.
+You should also set up your system to automatically start twistd at boot time, running as the 'twist' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
 Download and install Electrum server